 About this course

-Stroke prevention is one of the cornerstones in the management of patients with atrial fibrillation (AF).
-AF increases stroke risk and is prevented using vitamin K antagonists or non-vitamin K antagonist oral anticoagulants (NOACs).
+In patients with atrial fibrillation (AF), stroke prevention remains as one of the cornerstones of management.
+This is accomplished using either vitamin K antagonists or non-vitamin K antagonist oral anticoagulants (NOACs).
 The use of NOACs has led to improved clinical outcomes in AF patients in terms of stroke prevention.
-This e-learning module summarizes the data on the efficacy and safety of NOACs, their guidelines-based indications, and the reversal agents for NOAC-induced bleeding.
+This e-learning module summarizes important information health care practitioners can use and advise their patients about NOACs, including data on their efficacy and safety, their guidelines-based indications, and reversal agents available in case of NOAC-induced bleeding.